Topics Map > Course Proposals

 A how-to go about updating curricular requirements due to red-box courses.
 A red-box course can be a result of a discontinuation, course number change, or course subject change.

-There are a couple ways to figure out what has happened to a course:
+There are a couple tools available to figure out what has happened to a course:

-- Check the Course Catalog (located in the Student Information System - SIS)
+- Course Catalog (located in the Student Information System - SIS)

 All courses inactivation/discontinuations will be done through Lumen Courses.
 The obsolete course process is done in Lumen Courses, so at any given time the status of an obsolete course is findable until it has been removed from the system.
 Inactivated courses due to the obsolete course process will only stay in the system until the spring semester of their inactivation.
 Following the course number re-use policy, once they are approved and able to be removed from the system they will be to allow the number to be re-used.